Kanade147359/CrowdWalk-Docker-Image/README.md

 Note: You may need to adjust DISPLAY depending on your platform or environment.

-This is a sample simulation of the movement of spectators returning home after watching the Kanmon Strait Fireworks Festival from the Mojiko side.
+Here is a sample simulation of the movement of spectators returning home after watching the Kanmon Strait Fireworks Festival from the Mojiko side.
 On the first run, it may take several minutes to start, as the application downloads background map images.

 ```sh
 sh quickstart.sh sample/stop-sample2/properties.json -g2 -lError